Persona Stalker Club

 Persona Stalker Club (ペルソナストーカー倶楽部, Perusona Sutōkā Kurabu) is a Japanese monthly online variety show produced by Atlus.
 The show is a monthly digest for Atlus' Persona game series, events, and other Atlus titles meant as a way to "deepen the connection with fans."
 Persona Stalker Club is hosted by voice actress Tomomi Isomura and writer Mafia Kajita.
-Episodes are broadcast monthly on Niconico at midnight.
+Episodes are broadcast monthly on Niconico at midnight and ran from February 28, 2014, to March 30, 2017.

 To celebrate the Japanese release of Persona 5, in 2016, the show was rebranded under the title Persona Stalker Club V. Several sticker sets for Line featuring Persona characters, Isomura, and Kajita were released.
 The "Persora-mimi Theater" segment of the show has led to the release of multiple CDs and a yearly awards ceremony honoring the best fan-submitted misheard lyrics.
-The final episode aired on March 30, 2017.